Elisandil/Loomi/README.md

 The system uses AI to automatically classify admin reviews into predefined rankings:
 - Reviews are sent to HuggingFace (Groq) or OpenAI
-- AI returns one of the configured rankings (e.g., "Must Watch", "Worth Watching", "Skip")
+- AI returns one of the configured rankings
 - Sentiment is stored with the content for recommendation algorithms

 ## Security

-- **Password Hashing**: bcrypt with cost factor 14
+- **Password Hashing**: bcrypt
 - **JWT Tokens**:
-  - Access tokens: 24 hours
+  - Access tokens
-  - Refresh tokens: 7 days
+  - Refresh tokens
 - **Role-Based Authorization**: Separate permissions for users and admins
 - **Protected Routes**: Middleware validates tokens on all protected endpoints
 - **CORS**: Configured for secure cross-origin requests